mel-liow/covid_reddit_behaviour/reports/methodology.md

 -

 ## Data analysis
 To help familiarise the reader with the data, we present a more in depth analysis of the features and highlight any interesting trends.
-This can be found in the [data analysis](data_analysis.md) section.
+This can be found in the next section.

 We perform a statistical test and report the findings in the [results](results.ipynb) section.
+Finally, we discuss our analysis methods and limitations in the [conclusion](conclusion.md).